SteveBarnett/human-centred/_posts/2020-03-13-links-vs-buttons.md

 ---
 title: Links vs Buttons and Do's & Don'ts for Accessibility
 layout: post
-description: Links and Buttons, when to use which, and what the accessibility implications are.
+description: "Links and Buttons, when to use which, and what the accessibility implications are."
+includesyntaxhighlight: true
 ---

 Summary: if it's for navigation, use a link; if it's for an action, use a button.
 Then use CSS to make it look like the designs.